 By sharing data from a single system, all data can be kept in sync and reliably accurate, regardless of how often it changes.

-For example, if an attacher makes a trip to a utility pole and identifies a necessary repair, they can input that information into the shared asset database.
+For example, if an attacher makes a trip to a utility pole and identifies a necessary repair, they can input that information into the centralized platform.
 The asset owner will immediately be notified and potentially saved from making their own trip to that same utility pole.